keonik/react-redux-boilerplate/README.md

-# Minimalist React-Redux boilerplate with example of mapping props and dispatch actions
+# Minimalist React-Redux boilerplate using react-redux hooks v7.0.1

-Node 11.6.0
+Node 11.12.0
-npm 6.5.0
+npm 6.9.0

-If you have any questions or want more of an explanation ask away.
-It's meant to be minimalist and simple.
+This is a starter or learning repository for using the new react-redux 7.0.1 hooks that replace the need for using props to pass dispatch and global state variables.
+There are three dispatch actions (add, edit, delete) for the list items and one tracked state varaible
+`(state => state.TodoList.listItems)`

 ## Structure